ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: ICCheck in a Nutshell

 \Paragraph{(3) Providing CLI and Language Server} To interactively support clone synchronization in diverse environments, ICCheck offers both a Command Line Interface (CLI) and integration with the Language Server Protocol (LSP)~\cite{microsoft-lsp}, which is supported by many modern development environments.
 Clone search can be executed via the CLI by specifying a Git repository and changeset, and the results can be in human-readable text or machine-friendly JSON formats.
 By leveraging CLI output and exit codes, ICCheck can be integrated with CI/CD workflows such as GitHub Actions and commit-hooks.
 Additionally, by implementing a Language Server, ICCheck enables integration with multiple editors, including VSCode and IntelliJ, allowing interactive support during code editing to detect potential overlooked changes with reasonable implementation cost.

 The workflow of ICCheck is summarized in \cref{f:iccheck-overview}.
-The developer adds changes to source code in a Git repository (\maru{1}) and runs ICCheck with two snapshots as input (\maru{2}).
+The developer adds changes to source code in a Git repository (\maru{1}) and runs ICCheck, which conceptually takes two snapshots as input to define the change range (\maru{2}).
 Then, ICCheck computes code differences between the two snapshots (\maru{3}).
 Using the modified code as a query, ICCheck searches for code clones in the new snapshot (\maru{4}).
 It detects overlooked change opportunities by comparing the identified clones with the modified code (\maru{5}).
 Any unchanged clone instances are considered overlooked, and they are notified to the developer (\maru{6}).